Terasology-Archived/WildAnimalsMadness/README.md

 ## Purpose

-This module is a showcase for the GSoC 2019 project "Collective Behavior"
+This module is a showcase for the GSoC 2019 project "Collective Behavior".
+Please see the "Testing" section at the end of this file for instructions on how to proceed.

 ## Contents